Skip to content

 Compute the Final Error Prediction value.

-The computed value given the information criteria selected by the user.
+info_criteria_value : float The computed value given the information criteria selected by the user.

-Source code in sysidentpy\model_structure_selection\forward_regression_orthogonal_least_squares.py
+Source code in sysidentpy/model_structure_selection/forward_regression_orthogonal_least_squares.py

 def fpe(self, n_theta: int, n_samples: int, e_var: float) -> float: